Not sure where to start the diversity and inclusion conversation? These five questions help guide successful diversity and inclusion training.

 With any cultural transformation, that means change, and humans naturally resist change.
 Change is scary.
 Some even deny the problem exists altogether.
 They may say, “it’s a lot better than it used to be (as if continued inequality is okay) or “we cannot find diverse talent” (as if recruiting the same way will yield wildly different results).

 There is no organization that has this figured out.
+No organization has maximized their diversity iniatives or training.
 Most want to better mirror their customer base, better attract a diverse profile of talent, and retain more diversity.
 To achieve this cultural shift and provoke real change, leaders must be willing to tackle the tough stuff.

 Allyship is a journey.
 Along the diversity and inclusion journey, organizations must address key areas to sustain the positive cultural transformation:

 Look back at the questions provided.
 They hit on these key areas needed to sustain the long-term shift that this change requires.
-They identify the why, evoke visualization, speak to the WIIFM (what’s in it for me) and FOMO (fear of missing out), and personalize it to one simple action item.
+They identify the why, evoke visualization, speak to the WIIFM (what’s in it for me), and personalize it to one simple action item.